surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

   are labeled, and some panels have dynamic labels below knobs.
 * Toggleable knbos have power buttons (here the green lit button above HI CUT in the Sine).
 For these you need to toggle the knob "On" for the feature to be in effect.
-* Controls in the display area (here unison, octave, and wave shape in the Sine).
-Items with a downward facing arrow will popup menus in VCOs, In FX, controls in the preset area (like combs only and sine in the Flanger image) will open a multi-choice menu.
-As well as providing menus, these controls generally react to a drag event like a knob or slider.
+* Controls in the display area (here unison, octave, and wave shape in the Sine) will open a menu , In FX, controls in the preset area (like on click and support a knob-style drag gesture.
+Labels in FX display areas (here "combs only" and "sine" in the Flanger image) will open a multi-choice menu.
-* Presets and Model Choices (here the item at the top of the flanger) which have left-right jog buttons and open a menu when selected.
+* Presets and Model Choices (here the item at the top of the flanger) present a left-right jog buttons and open a menu when selected.

 The modules with display area charts will udpate those charts in realtime based on values